-Savage Classical Guitar is now proudly offering lessons with the following teachers: Christopher Gotzen-Berg, Mike Alessi and Dan Bouza.
+Savage Classical Guitar is now offering lessons with the following teachers: Richard F. Sayage, Christopher Gotzen-Berg, Mike Alessi and Dan Bouza.

 Both Dan and Mike offer in home and skype lessons, based on your needs.